-15. GIFTS AND BENEFITS REGISTER
+15 GIFTS AND BENEFITS REGISTER

-- 15.1 For the purposes of this Policy, a Gifts and Benefits Register has been established to enable Council Officers to record gifts and benefits offered or received by them and/or to the Council, above "token value". - 15.2 It is appropriate that the Officer who receives a gift or benefit, fill out a Gift and Benefit Declaration Form (Attachment 2) and this be returned to the General Manager's Personal Assistant to be entered into the Gifts and Benefits Register. - 15.3 Councillors and members of staff are required to record items through these forms into the Gifts and Benefits Register and the General Manager will then consider the contents of this document and the requirements of the Act prior to determining action to be taken, i.e. allowing acceptance by the individual, or acceptance on behalf of Council, or other dispersal method. - 15.4 The form and data in the Register will contain the following: - Name and title of person receiving the gift, either personal or on behalf of Council. - Name, title and organisation (or group) of person giving the gift. - Description of gift. - Display/storage location of gift (if appropriate). - Value of gift (if known), or approximate value. - Reason for presentation of gift. - Date of offer. - 15.5 The Register will be maintained by the General Manager's Personal Assistant and the contents reported to the Senior Management Team on a regular basis. - 15.6 The inclusion of an entry in this Register does not relieve Council Officers from their obligations to make disclosures in association with annual Disclosure of Interest Returns required of Councillors and Designated Persons under Section 449 of the Local Government Act 1993.
+- 15.1 For the purposes of this Policy, a Gifts and Benefits Register has been established to enable Council Officers to record gifts and benefits offered or received by them and/or their personal associates, and/or to the Council.
+This includes gifts and benefits within "token value" (\$50 or less). - 15.2 It is appropriate that the Council Officer who receives a gift or benefit, fill out a Gift and Benefit Declaration Form (Attachment 2) and this Form signed by the General Manager, be returned to the General Manager's Executive Assistant to be entered into the Gifts and Benefits Register.
+A Council Officer whose personal associate has received a gift or benefit that may have a relationship to Council business should complete a Declaration Form on their associate's behalf. - 15.3 Council Officers are required to record items through these forms into the Gifts and Benefits Register and the General Manager will then consider the contents of this document and the requirements of the Act prior to determining action to be taken, i.e. allowing acceptance by the individual, or acceptance on behalf of Council, or other dispersal method. - 15.4 The form and data in the Register will contain the following: - Name and title of person receiving the gift, either personal or on behalf of Council.

-- 15.7 Gifts not required to be recorded in the Gift Register are token/personal gifts (low value i.e. <\$10).
-Token/personal gifts can be viewed as being: - of no significant monetary value ; - presented to a number of persons in the delegation; - inconsequential or trivial and are not offered on a regular basis; - not likely to be seen to be compromising. - 15.8 In addition, should Council Officers find themselves in a position where they have received a gift or benefit which they consider not to be of a "token" or "nominal value" and are unable to return this gift or benefit, they should declare the gift to the General Manager for an appropriate entry to be made in the Gifts and Benefits Register and surrender the gift or benefit to the custody of the Council therefore removing any perception of undue influence being exerted upon that Councillor or member of staff.
+- Name, title and organisation (or group) of person giving the gift. - Description of gift. - Display/storage location of gift (if appropriate). - Value of gift (if known), or approximate value. - Reason for presentation of gift. - Date of offer. - 15.5 The Register will be maintained by the General Manager's Executive Assistant and the contents reported to the Senior Management Team on a regular basis. - 15.6 The inclusion of an entry in this Register does not relieve Council Officers from their obligations to make disclosures in association with annual Disclosure of Interest Returns required of Councillors and Designated Persons under Section 449 of the Local Government Act 1993. - 15.7 In addition, should Council Officers find themselves in a position where they have received a gift or benefit which they consider not to be of a "token value" and are unable to return this gift or benefit, they should declare the gift to the General Manager for an appropriate entry to be made in the Gifts and Benefits Register and surrender the gift or benefit to the custody of the Council, therefore removing any perception of undue influence being exerted upon that Councillor or member of staff.
 The General Manager will then determine the most appropriate action to take.

-16. GENERAL
+16 GENERAL

-- 16.1 If there is doubt as to whether a gift is for the Council or is a personal gift, the General Manager must be consulted for a determination. - 16.2 Council acknowledges that the Gifts and Benefits Policy is in addition to the Council's Code of Conduct as amended from time to time and the requirements placed on Councillors and Designated Persons through the Disclosure of Interest Returns under Section 449 of the Local Government Act 1993.
+- 16.1 If there is doubt as to whether a gift is for the Council or is a personal gift, the General Manager must be consulted for a determination. - 16.2 Council acknowledges that the Gifts and Benefits Policy is to be read in addition to the Council's Code of Conduct as amended from time to time and the requirements placed on Councillors and Designated Persons through the Disclosure of Interest Returns under Section 449 of the Local Government Act 1993.